gdsfactory/gdsfactory/docs/components.rst

-Here is a list of generic component factories that you can customize for your fab or use it as an inspiration to build your own.
+You can customize the Gdsfactory generic PDK Pcells for your fab and use it as an inspiration to build your own.

 Components